 View Mobile version

 Students coming to Rotkreuz from abroad receive a high standard of education.
-They benefit from a modern infrastructure, an inspirational setting and an education that is both academic and practical.
+They benefit from a modern building and infrastructure, an inspirational setting and an education that is both academic and practical.

 Useful information about coming to and staying in Lucerne, Rotkreuz and Switzerland.